 Tire Pressure Maintenance

 Experts advise checking tire pressure at least once a month.
 You can purchase a gauge for at-home use or visit a gas station and use their equipment (most have user-friendly air compressors).
-In addition, to help monitor tire pressure, modern vehicles have systems (TPMS) that alert you when air pressure is out of whack.
-Thus, if the TPMS warning light turns on, check your tire pressure, as one could be going flat.
+In addition, to help monitor pressure, modern vehicles have systems (TPMS) that alert you when air pressure is out of whack.
+Thus, if the TPMS warning light turns on, check your pressure, as one could be going flat.